 The vision for RPA is to distribute and manage work across machines as a ‘virtual workforce.
 Being able to deploy RPA at scale within your organization is key to achieving this.
-Essentially the RPA tools in the market offer two modes of deployment.
+Essentially, the RPA tools in the market offer two modes of deployment.
 Assisted automation, where the RPA software automates other applications running on the employee’s desktop, or unassisted, in which RPA is deployed on numerous machines to run without the need for the automation to be attended.
-This blog covers the benefits and limitations of each model and advises on what buyers should consider when selecting the right RPA tool for them.
+This blog covers the benefits and limitations of each model and advises on what buyers should consider when selecting the right RPA tool.

 First, let’s start with assisted automation.
 This method first came around as a breed of productivity tool for the call center.
 Here, agents would be able to trigger a series of automated steps across multiple applications using robots on their desktops, usually accessed through a sidebar provided as part of the software.
 This approach was effective in the reduction of average handling times, resulting in savings and improved customer experience.
 It also meant that long, complex processes were replaced with single mouse clicks, greatly reducing the time it takes to train an agent.
 The issue with many of these deployments soon came as desktops became inconsistent across an operation and some of the rudimentary methods of integrating with the applications started to fail.
 These inconsistencies could be different graphic cards, different resolutions or display settings.
 RPA software has come a long way since then but it is true that surface level automation is still required for certain tasks within certain applications.
 For that reason, there are still times when inconsistency of desktop image causes automations to fail.

 Assisted Automation is not limited to call centers, but it is well suited to these tasks because it really should only be used when real time human-system interaction is required.
 For all other times, unassisted automation provides a more optimal solution.